Left and Center: Cheryl circa, 1974

 Height and Weight: 4’0″ and 51 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes

 Clothing/Jewelry Description: A dark brown checkered sweater and pants combination, a red nylon jacket or coat and white leather shoes, she wore a gold necklace with a medallion on it, and was carrying a pair of white pajamas with red flowers in a brown paper bag